willfindlay/honors-thesis/thesis/thesis.md

 kernel development -- ebpH crashed the system precisely *zero* times during testing *and* development.
 This extraordinary feat is made possible by eBPF's safety guarantees.

+## Dealing a Lack of Concurrency Control Mechanisms

+\label{impl_no_conc}

+Due to a lack of sufficient preemption checks in the verifier [@verifier_git; @bpf_h_git], tracing programs are currently forbidden from using the `bpf_spin_lock` primitive included in kernel 5.1.
+This means that ebpH has no means of managing concurrency within its data structures in the traditional sense, and there no immediately obvious way of guaranteeing that modifications to profiles are consistent.
+Notably, the map used to keep track of processes does not suffer from this problem, as each `ebpH_process` data structure keeps track of its own thread.

+Since profiles may be modified by multiple processes at once, it is important that these modifications be kept relatively synchronized to avoid mismatches.
+One useful aspect of ebpH's design is that entries within lookahead pairs are tracked with bits, which means that each entry is either `1` or `0` at a given time, and that entries are set using a bitwise `OR` operation.
+Since a `x | 1` is always equal to `1`, the operation of setting a lookahead pair is actually immune to concurrency-related issues.
+Similarly, lookahead pairs are only checked for anomalies once a profile has been frozen, and this check is done on a separate copy of the training data from the one being modified.
+This means that the operation of checking a lookahead pair is also safe.

+On the other hand, ebpH profiles have several flags and counters that need to be kept synchronized in order for them to work properly.
+Although locking in the traditional sense is impossible, eBPF *does* have atomic add and subtract instructions [@bpf_h_git] that combine the operation of checking a value with the operation of incrementing or decrementing it. ebpH uses these to keep its flags and counters at least semi-consistent with what is expected.
+Although this is not a perfect solution, it is sufficient as a temporary stopgap until a better alternative is made available. \autoref{no_concurrency} further discusses the need for concurrency control mechanisms in eBPF.

 # Measuring ebpH's Overhead

+\label{measuring_overhead_section}

 One of the primary advantages of eBPF is its relatively low overhead [@gregg19bpf; @starovoitov13; @starovoitov14] compared to many other system introspection solutions (c.f. \autoref{tracing-section} and \autoref{ebpf-superpowers}).